AVK ball check valves, swing check valves, slanted seat check valves

 Fluid Compatibility

-All of the check valves listed in this article are designed for water and treated wastewater applications.
-However, in raw wastewater/sewage applications, the presence of solids can affect the performance of the valve, making careful consideration of design and material compatibility necessary.
+All check valves referred to in this article are designed for water and treated wastewater applications.
+However, in raw wastewater/sewage applications, the presence of solids can affect the performance of the valve, requiring careful consideration of design and material compatibility.

 Flow characteristics

 Fast closing of a check valve can protect upstream equipment, such as pumps, from damage.
 However, fast closing will not protect against pressure surges caused by starting and stopping pumps.
-When the valve opens (and closes) rapidly, the flow will change rapidly, increasing the likelihood of pressure surges.
+When the valve opens (and closes) rapidly, the flow will change rapidly and thus increasing the likelihood of pressure surges.
 Consider the flow dynamics of your system to select a valve that effectively reduces these risks.

 Pressure loss

-Pressure loss is affected by fluid velocity and valve design.
-Valves with unlimited orifices minimize pressure drop, while designs with narrower passages increase fluid velocity and therefore increase pressure drop.
-There are different values for pressure drop, including zeta values, Kv and Kvs values.
+Pressure loss is influenced by fluid velocity and valve design.
+Valves with unrestriced opening minimize pressure drop, while designs with narrower bores increase fluid velocity and, consequentely, pressure drop.
+There are different values for pressure loss, including zeta values, Kv and Kvs values.

 Total cost of ownership

-The cost of your check valve can be more than just the initial purchase price.
-Long-term costs such as maintenance, energy costs and equipment protection (such as pumps) can be as important, if not more important, than the initial purchase price and installation costs.
+The total cost of your check valve can be more than just the initial purchase price.
+Long-term costs such as maintenance, energy costs and equipment protection (for examples pumps) can be as important, if not more important, than the initial purchase price and installation costs.

 In general, the simpler the valve design, the lower the maintenance requirements.
 The higher the Kv value, the lower the energy consumption.
 The higher the performance, the better the protection capacity.